Visitors often ask, ‘How long does it take to get to the city centre from the Airport?’

 TOTAL ELAPSED TIME: 2 hours and 5 minutes.

 There are several ways of getting from the Airport to the city centre:

 RENFE Rodalies train.

 Metro Line 9 Sur.

-In sum I would politely suggest you plan on a minimum travel time from touchdown to city centre of 1 hour and 45 minutes by whichever means of transport you decide to use.
+In sum I would politely suggest you plan on a minimum travel time from touchdown at Terminal 1 to city centre of 1 hour and 45 minutes by whichever means of transport you decide to use.

-I have travelled in and out of Barcelona airport more than fifty times and know how to move in, around and out of the departure and arrival areas at all three passenger areas.
+I have travelled in and out of Barcelona airport more than sixty times and know how to move in, around and about the departure and arrival areas at all four passenger areas.
 You’ll likely want to add on some orientation time.

 I was travelling alone — experience suggests that transit times are always a little quicker when travelling solo.
 If travelling as a couple or family or in a group you’ll likely want add on some discussion/orientation/restroom time.